MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-manager.md

 > [!div class="mx-imgBorder"]
 > ![](media/select-sources-get-data.png "Select Get data")

 - **Step Two: Identifying and ingesting additional data sources**: Upon selecting **Learn More** you will view many additional available sources.
 For locating the specific sources that apply to your organization, first identify their types which are represented by tabs at the top of the screen (as shown below).
 Then, search for your specific sources under the relevant tabs and select **Get Data** for each one of them.
-Lastly, approve by selecting **Load Data** at the bottom right corner of the screen.
+Lastly, approve by selecting **Load Data** at the bottom-right corner of the screen.
 If you wish to remove source prior to data ingestion select **Remove Data** for that source.

 > [!div class="mx-imgBorder"]
 > ![](media/choose-data-source-menu.png "Data source menu")

 - (?) **Step Three: Data Pre-Processing**: After selecting **Load Data** the screen below will show up.
 This screen can be used to process specific datasets within your selected data sources prior to the completion of the data ingestion.
 A common example might be editing .csv file datasets.
 The example shown below includes some of the changes you can apply to your data:
-  - In Red: Changing a column type
+  - In red: Changing a column type
-  - In Blue: Removing a column
+  - In blue: Removing a column
-  - In Green: Replacing *NA* within a specific record with another string Clearly, other processing options are available too and those depend on the specific data source you wish to process.
+  - In green: Replacing *NA* within a specific record with another string Clearly, other processing options are available too and those depend on the specific data source you wish to process.

 > [!div class="mx-imgBorder"]
 > ![](media/edit-entity-queries780.png "Pre-processing data")

 ## Data Manager: Entities
-Once ingesting the data, you can quickly evaluate how complete and useful it is using the ***Entities*** screen.
-If you suspect that your ingested data is not complete or useful enough, you can import more data using the **Import Data** icon as highlighted below.
-You can also export the entities table as a .csv file by selecting the **Export Data** button next to it.
+After ingesting the data, you can quickly evaluate how complete and useful it is using the **Entities** screen.
+If you suspect that your ingested data is not complete or useful enough, you can import more data using **Import Data** as highlighted below.
+You can also export the entities table as a .csv file by selecting **Export Data**.

 > [!div class="mx-imgBorder"]
 > ![](media/scorecard-entities-import-data.png "Entities import data")